 Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-No access was made to any roof space areas due to trap hatch sizes and location at time of inspection.
+Roof space inspection was heavily limited due to trap hatch sizes and locations.
+Where possible a head and shoulders was made to the main roof space.